mongodb-industry-solutions/leafy-smart-meters/README.md

 This demo will showcase integration with MQTT providers like Cedalo, statistical analysis with change streams to identify anomalies in data and also highlighting some benefits of time series collections

+## Step 0.
+Setup MQTT Broker

+First, setup your MQTT broker.
+You can use something like [Cedalo](https://cedalo.com/mqtt-broker-pro-mosquitto/) which has a MongoDB extension.

 ## Step 1.
 Configure Environment Variables

 To run this project, you will need to create two `.env` files: